How to: Introduce a Puppy to an Older Dog

 2. Stepped in When Puppy Cornered: If a puppy finds itself cornered or trapped by the older dog, it's crucial to intervene promptly to prevent fear or defensive aggression from developing.
 Stepping in to create space and ensure safety helps to maintain a positive environment for both dogs.
 This intervention should be done calmly and confidently, showing both dogs that you are in control of the situation and that they are safe under your guidance.

 3. Older dog correcting: It's natural for older dogs to use vocalizations like a warning growl to set boundaries with a new puppy.
 These corrections are a part of dog communication, teaching the puppy about appropriate social behavior and limits.
-As long as the growl does not escalate into more aggressive behavior, it can be considered a normal part of their interaction.
+A growl can be considered a normal part of their interaction, if it does not escalate further.
 Monitoring their body language closely during these moments is essential to ensure that both dogs are comfortable and that the older dog's corrections are appropriate and not overly intimidating.

 Having Trouble?
 Reach Out for Professional Help